nihonmiah71/minningsimple-anki/README.md

 ## Step-by-Step Review Rules

-Once you filter out the most important notes, you will notice that **two cards exist per note**:
+Once you filter out the most important notes **(initial filtering)**, you will notice that **two cards exist per note**:
 1. **The Term Card:** Features a black background.
 It is designed to test the **MEANING** of the expression.
 2. **The Pronunciation Card:** Features a white background.
 It is designed to test the **PRONUNCIATION** of the mined expression.

+I recommend to decide whether you want to have the word you mined as a pure term card, a pure pronounciation card or a hybrid card, to review the cards after your initial filtering once individualy and then suspend the pronounciation i.e. term part as needed (second filtering).

 ### Card Suspension Logic